Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

-An example of an optimized structure with a third-order elliptic bandstop response of $12$\% 3dB-bandwidth is shown in Fig.~\ref{Fig-structures-background-C}(a).
+An example of an optimized structure with a third-order elliptic bandstop response of $11.7$\% 3dB bandwidth is shown in Fig.~\ref{Fig-structures-background-C}(a).
 We note again the very good agreement compared to the ideal filter.
-Notice that, in duality to the passband filter, the permittivity of one inside dielectric turns out to be \emph{smaller} than the outside layers.
+Note that, in duality to the passband filter, the permittivity of one inside dielectric turns out to be \emph{smaller} than the outside layers.